 Shenton Way

 Wow, is Shenton Way boring.
-There is nothing here unless you like (a) tall, shiny financial buildings or (b) marshy grass.
-This station gets you to the Central Business District (CBD), and it’s pretty much skyscraper after skyscraper.
+There is very little here unless you like (a) tall, shiny financial buildings or (b) marshy grass.
+It’s a very functional stop, because it gets you to the Central Business District (CBD).
+From there, it’s pretty much skyscraper after skyscraper.

 Marina Bay